erichrobinson/guildChat/README.md

 `npm run seed`\
 `npm run dev`

+Server runs on http://localhost:5000 and client on http://localhost:3000

 # General Info
 After seeding the database, two users will exist.
 When you visit `localhost:3000` you can select a user to login in as.
 The next screen will have a single card representing a conversation between you and the other generate user.
 Clicking that card will take you to the chat interface which is prepopulated with  lorem ipsum messages.